Railroad Commission of Texas, Transportation Division:

 This finding aid describes a single series of the Railroad Commission of Texas records.
 See Railroad Commission of Texas: An Overview of Records for more records series.

 To prepare this inventory, the described materials were cursorily reviewed to delineate series, to confirm the accuracy of contents lists, to provide an estimate of dates covered, and to determine record types.

 Materials do not circulate, but may be used in the State Archives search room.
 Materials will be retrieved from and returned to storage areas by staff members.

 Most records created by Texas state agencies are not copyrighted and may be freely used in any way.
 State records also include materials received by, not created by, state agencies.
 Copyright remains with the creator.
 The researcher is responsible for complying with U.S. Copyright Law (Title 17 U.S.C.).

-(Identify the item) Transportation Division express companies annual reports, Railroad Commission.
+(Identify the item), Transportation Division application files, Railroad Commission of Texas.
 Archives and Information Services Division, Texas State Library and Archives Commission.

-These records were transferred to the Archives and Information Services Division of the Texas State Library and Archives Commission by Rail Planning/Rail Safety Division of the Railroad Commission of Texas on May 24, 1990.
+These records were transferred to the Archives and Information Services Division of the Texas State Library and Archives Commission by the Rail Planning/Rail Safety Division, Railroad Commission of Texas on October 22, 1992.

-DACS compliance by Laura K. Saegert, February 2009
+Finding aid edited for DACS compliance by Laura K. Saegert, November 2008

 Detailed Description of the Records